justinchencya/Coursera-Deep-Learning-Specialization/README.md

 # coursera-dl
-This is a collection of notes for the Coursera Deep Learning Specialization.
+This is a collection of notes for the Coursera Deep Learning Specialization course.